CtrlK

 Specificity

-Lists multiple specific concrete actions: configuring HTTPS/TLS, setting security headers, planning secrets management, evaluating CSP policies, doing a basic security audit, and hardening a site before launch.
+Lists multiple concrete actions — 'configuring HTTPS and TLS, setting security headers, planning secrets management, evaluating CSP policies, doing a basic security audit, or hardening a site before launch' — matching the multiple-specific-actions anchor; not the level below because it is comprehensive rather than naming only a domain and some actions.

 3 / 3